Why Stoke City Fans Need To Be Worried | Pakistan Tribune

 Stoke City fans have had to witness their team plummet down the table as the Potters are currently one of three sides without a win.

-The team could be in all sorts of trouble if Mark Hughes doesn’t get the team on the right track soon.
+The Potters could be in all sorts of trouble if Mark Hughes doesn’t get the team on the right track soon.

 Arnautovic, who is supposedly Stoke’s leading man has failed to find his form thus far.
 His poor showings on the pitch are almost certainly a contributing factor to the club’s current predicament.